mixpanel/mixpanel-js/README.md

 NOTE: the default `mixpanel-browser` bundle includes a bundled `mixpanel-recorder` SDK.
 We provide the following options to exclude `mixpanel-recorder` if you do not intend to use session replay or want to reduce bundle size:

-To load the main SDK with no option of session recording:
+To load the core SDK with no option of session recording:
 ```javascript
 import mixpanel from 'mixpanel-browser/src/loaders/loader-module-core';
 ```

-To load the main SDK and optionally load session recording bundle asynchronously (via script tag):
+To load the core SDK and optionally load session recording bundle asynchronously (via script tag):
 ```javascript
 import mixpanel from 'mixpanel-browser/src/loaders/loader-module-with-async-recorder';
 ```